hidashhi/api-doc/api/js/README.md

 <a id="hisendCustomMessage"></a>
 ### $hi.sendCustomMessage(options)

 CustomMessages allow you to send anything.
 Where sendTextMessages always converts the message to text, with sendCustomMessage you can send objects, data, anything really.
-This can be used, for example, in games to broadcast the position of a player without having to run your own socketserver(s).
+This can be used, for example, in games to broadcast the position of a player without having to run your own socket server(s).

+The content length for a custom message is currently limited to 255 bytes.

 Any application that wants to exchange, send or receive data can use these customMessages.

-This feature is not yet available in the API.
+**This feature is only available for premium API users.**

 [back to top](#toc)
 <br />